MarinaBaskova/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ React solves this problem, without even having the page reload.
+It does by a concept called virtual DOM.
+When a page is rendered using React, the state of the DOM tree is stored, and when there any updates to be made to the UI, it does a diff on the previous (old) DOM tree with the new one, and updates only the ones that have changed.
+This helps with a lot of DOM operations/refreshes and improv performance.
+When using React different UI parts of the app are separated into 'components'.
+One component would contain the necessary markup as well as the required JS to make it completely functional.
+Writing code in this way also makes it reusable.
+The same component could be used at different places in your app or even in an entirely different app.

 - [ ] What does it mean to _think_ in react?

+Breaking UI into Components hierarchy - single responsibility principle meaning that ideally a component should only do one thing.
+A component should be a pure function which transforms data into a user interface.
+The second step will be building the sketch - static version of your app that renders your data model.
+Next, think what components of you app should be interactive and which will  remain unchanged over time. (state and props).
+Next, find an owner component (a single component above all the components that need the state in the hierarchy)- that will be the place where you state should live.

 - [ ] Describe state.

+State is a heart of every react component - it is an an object that determines how that component renders & behaves.
+State is what allows to create components that are dynamic and interactive.
+State is private and fully controlled by the component.
+Available on class components.The state of one component will often become the props of  a child component

 - [ ] Describe props.

+Props - properties.
+Props are how components talk to each other.
+Props flow downwards from the parent component.
+Functional or class components should never modify its own props.
+The props are passed to the child within the render method of the parent.

 ## Project Set Up